Children's Comprehensive Bible Question Quiz

 -

-To whom did God give the stone tablets that contained the commandments?
+To whom did God present the stone tablets that contained the commandments?

 a.
 God gave the tablets to Joseph when he served as an administrator in Egypt.